Contact with the outside world

 The phones are located

-The cost of phone calls is the same as the market prices
+The cost of phone calls is in line with market prices

 The prices vary depending on the company which provides prison with telephones.
 The Commissioner for Human Rights receive a considerable number of complaints related to the high cost of phone calls in some facilities.
 There is also a problem with getting a call at the expense of the person answering the telephone.

 Phones calls are wire tapped